Johnson & Johnson Vaccine Site To Open At Northwest Activities Center Saturday

 (CBS DETROIT) – Beginning Saturday, April 3, Detroiters will be able to receive the single dose of the Johnson & Johnson vaccine at the Northwest Activities Center.

-NWAC is located at 18100 Meyers and will be administering vaccines from 9 a.m. to 1 p.m.READ MORE: More People Urged To Take Advantage Of Free Community College Tuition
+NWAC is located at 18100 Meyers and will be administering vaccines from 9 a.m. to 1 p.m.READ MORE: Police: 24-Year-Old Woman Critical After Detroit Shooting

-This week, the Detroit Health Department is expected to receive 3,300 doses of the Johnson & Johnson vaccine according to Chief Public Health Officer Denise Fair.READ MORE: Monday Is Last Day To Register For Flint’s $641M Settlement
+This week, the Detroit Health Department is expected to receive 3,300 doses of the Johnson & Johnson vaccine according to Chief Public Health Officer Denise Fair.READ MORE: Detroit Natives BeBe Winans, Deborah Joy Winans To Host Easter Gospel Music Special Tuesday Night

 Those eligible for the Johnson & Johnson vaccine include: